rsalmei/clearly/README.md

 ### Python 2 is retiring
 That's why the support has been removed.
 For more details see https://pythonclock.org

-To use in your python 2.7 system, please use version 0.6.4 as in:
+To use in your python 2.7 projects, please use version 0.6.4 as in:

 ```bash
 $ pip install clearly==0.6.4